 I was invited by General Assembly (GA) Hong Kong to talk about my experience in the Web Development Immersive (WDI) course.

-6. Life after GA: What's next for you?
+6. Life After GA: What's Next?

 I abide by the principle of "Always Be Coding."
 The more you code, the better you get.
 Currently, I am strengthening my theoretical foundation to take on leadership roles in the IT industry.